aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/max-index-in-row-and-column/_index.md

                 }
             }

-            // Maximum row index of Column which contains data or style. outputLines.push("Max row index in Column: " + maxRow);
+            // Maximum row index of the column that contains data or style. outputLines.push("Max row index in Column: " + maxRow);

-            // Maximum row index of Column which contains data. outputLines.push("Max data row index in Column: " + maxDataRow);
+            // Maximum row index of the column that contains data. outputLines.push("Max data row index in Column: " + maxDataRow);

             resultDiv.innerHTML = '<pre>' + outputLines.join('\n') + '</pre>';